redcode/LOL/README.md

 Copyright © 2016 Manuel Sainz de Baranda y Goñi.
 Released under the terms of the [MIT License](LICENSE).

-A small OOP library for Lua.
+A little OOP library for Lua.

 ### Demo
 ```